-The New York Lottery is a state-run lottery established in 1967 in New York, USA.
-It operates under the New York State Gaming Commission and is headquartered in Schenectady.
-A primary purpose of the New York Lottery is to generate revenue for public education within the state through various lottery games and ticket sales.
+The New York Lottery, established in 1967, is a state-operated lottery within New York.
+Governed by the New York State Gaming Commission and based in Schenectady, its primary function is to generate revenue for public education within the state.

-In 1975, New York governor Hugh Carey suspended lottery sales for about nine months due to a scandal involving unsold tickets being selected as winners.
+In 1975, New York Governor Hugh Carey suspended lottery sales for about nine months due to a scandal involving unsold tickets being selected as winners.

 Lotto began in 1978 in New York.